alwaysjiso0/my-projects/sugarholic/README.md

-# 🍭 Sugarholic Resort & Spa
+# 🍭 Sugarholic Resort & Spa 🍭
 May 2021

 ### My very first creation

 Sugarholic is a website of an imaginary resort, with the front-end features developed using HTML, CSS, and vanilla JavaScript.
-It contains
+The SUGARHOLIC RESORT & SPA, a resort located in an island made of sweets.
+Anyone with a sweet tooth is welcomed, but it especially targets family groups and young, trendy visitors including social media influencers from age 15 to 30 who would love a sweet and fun kick to their stay.

 ## Key Features